Huskies vs. Hurricanes: Final Four Betting Trends, Record ATS, Home/Road Splits

 |147

+- The Huskies have gone over the total in four of their last 10 outings.

-- UConn has a 9-1 record against the spread while finishing 9-1 overall over its past 10 contests.
+- Miami (FL) has a 6-3 record against the spread while finishing 8-2 overall over its last 10 contests.

-- Four of Huskies' last 10 contests have gone over the total.
+- The Hurricanes have gone over the total in six of their last 10 outings.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.